AriFordsham/GHCWiki/nested-cpr.md

 Here are some case studies with extensive commenting of steps and results:

 - [wave4main](nested-cpr/wave4main)
 - reverse-complement: The increase of 5% / 5MB allocations again manifests itself in the `ALLOC_FUN_gds` counter, this time in the libraries: `base:GHC.IO.Handle.Internals.wantReadableHandle_1`.
 I see some additional inlining that was not there before.
 The expression `a` inlined has type `State# RealWorld -> (# State# RealWorld, a4 #)`, and CPR information `m(t,)`, which is correct, but useless, as the tuple is already unboxed.
-Maybe there is a uless w/w happening?
-But I do not see `$wa`...
-TBC
+Code in `WorkWrap` would nevertheless take this as a reason to add an `INLINE` flag.
+Fixing that removed the increase – and overall better results now!

 And here a summary of the problems identified, and solution attempts